 Are there any other names for this Copywriting Agreement?

-Yes, you might have also heard this contract referred to as a Copywriting Contract, Freelance Writer Agreement.
-Copywriting Terms and Conditions or Copywriting Services Agreement.
+Yes, it’s also known as a Copywriting Contract, Freelance Writer Agreement.
+Copywriting Terms and Conditions , Copywriting Services Agreement or a Writers Agreement.

 All of them are basically the same thing, just different names for the contract you use with your copywriting clients.